dagusen/Twilio-Voting-App/README.md

 #####Note:
 Since the app uses a free Twilio number only one poll can be done at a time, as Twilio provides only one number for every free account.
-In the future we plan to take this app further by adding features like user login with a Twilio number assigned to each user, poll logs for history and more
+In the future we plan to take this app further by adding features like user login with a Twilio number assigned to each user, poll logs for history and more.